-Finally, the river enters its lowermost reaches, the estuary and lakes before it enters the sea at the Coorong.
-This final section of the Murray is a more humid environment than the semi-arid sections of the river's course and the economy and material culture of Aboriginal people here demonstrates a combination of river and coastal adaptations (Berndt, Berndt & Stanton, 1993; Frankel, 2017; Mackay & Eastburn, 1990).
-Again, the archaeological signature of this area varies with the ecology and physiography, consisting of freshwater mussel middens dating between 8,000 and 350 BP, and marine shellfish and other coastal foods at the estuary and river mouth (Wilson, Fallon & Trevorrow, 2012).
+Finally, the river enters its lowermost reaches, the estuary and lakes, before it enters the sea at the Coorong.
+This final section of the Murray is a more humid environment than the semiarid sections of the river's course.
+The economy and material culture of Aboriginal people here demonstrate a combination of river and coastal adaptations (Berndt, Berndt, & Stanton 1993; Frankel 2017; Mackay & Eastburn 1990).
+Again, the archaeological signature of this area varies with the ecology and physiography, consisting of freshwater mussel middens dating between 8000 and 350 BP, and marine shellfish and other coastal foods at the estuary and river mouth (Wilson, Fallon, & Trevorrow 2012).

-In the discussion that follows, most attention will be given to the Riverine Plain, the Central Murray / Mallee, and the Gorge sections, as these are the areas we are most familiar with and where we have carried out most research.
+In the discussion that follows, most attention will be given to the Riverine Plain, the Central Murray Mallee, and the Gorge sections, as these are the areas we are most familiar with and where we have carried out most of our research.